 Kevin R. Keller is chief executive of the CFP Board.
-He gave his viewpoint in InvestmentNews is an column entitled “A fiduciary standard is good, old-fashioned common sense” in which he explained the history of the CFP board adding a fiduciary standard to its Standards of Professional Conduct:
+He gave his viewpoint in InvestmentNews in an column entitled, “A fiduciary standard is good, old-fashioned common sense” in which he explained the history of the CFP board adding a fiduciary standard to its Standards of Professional Conduct:

 When the CFP Board included a fiduciary standard in its Standards of Professional Conduct, there was concern that brokerage and insurance business models were going to be disrupted and compensation structures would suffer.
 We even had one insurance company force their CFP professionals to relinquish the right to use the CFP mark.

 As most know, the CFP Board is business model and compensation-neutral.
 Whether you work in the brokerage, investment advisory, insurance or any other segment of the financial services industry, the requirement to put clients’ interests first stays the same.

 The fiduciary requirement for all CFP holders is not without controversy.
 In a response to this column, John H. Robinson published a reply entitled “CFP Board didn’t invent the fiduciary standard” in which he wrote:

 Does Mr. Keller really expect us to believe that the tens of thousands of CFPs who are compensated via commissions from the sale of investment products in which there is no regulator-mandated disclosure of compensation are truly meeting their fiduciary obligations to their clients by explaining in advance how much commission revenue they expect to receive along with the amounts they might receive if other investments were employed instead?

 This is exactly the question asked by those who started the National Association of Personal Financial Advisors (NAPFA) back in 1983 when a group of advisors simply wanted to serve their clients without muddling the relationship with commissions.
 Compensation matters.
 So does having a CFP and being a fiduciary.
 To put it graphically: